wbdaiber/PromptSculptor/PromptSculptor/README.md

 - **Documentation**: Visit `/documentation` in the app for comprehensive guides
 - **Support**: Contact support through the `/support` page in the app
-- **Issues**: Report bugs and feature requests through GitHub issues
+- **Issues**: Report bugs and feature requests through GitHub issues# Trigger Vercel redeploy